biodatageeks/sequila/docs/source/function/function.rst

 flank
 *******

 Flank function is performing operation of calculating the flanking range with specified width.
-First boolean argument indicates whether flanking should be performed from start of range (true) or end (false).
+F irst boolean argument indicates whether flanking should be performed from start of range (true) or end (false).
 Second boolean argument set to true indicates that flanking range should contain not only outside of original range, but also inside.
 In that case width of flanking range is doubled.
 Flank function returns range with start and end fields.
 Sample query using flank function:

 ::